cap-js-community/event-queue/docs/setup/index.md

 The table below lists the initialization parameters that can be used to configure how the event-queue operates.
-These parameters allow you to customize various aspects of the event processing, such as the configuration file path, event processing behavior, load balancing, and more.
+These parameters allow you to customize various aspects of the event processing, such as the configuration file path, event processing behavior, load balancing and more.
 The table includes the parameter name, a description of its purpose, and the default value if not specified.

 | Name                      | Description                                                                                                                  | Default              |